BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

 ### eBPF explain
 I think you haven't understand clear about eBPF ( so am i), so i spend time to read document, try to understand it and explain it here xD.

+1. Think of it as a plugin system for the kernel that can help with monitoring, networking, and security:
+    - Observe: Watch what’s happening inside the system (e.g., track network packets, file operations, etc.).
+    - Act: Modify or filter data in real-time (e.g., drop a suspicious network packet).

+2. Why is it useful?:
+Normally, to add new functionality to the Linux kernel, you'd have to rebuild or modify the kernel—a risky and complex task. eBPF solves this by:
+    - Letting you "inject" tiny programs dynamically.
+    - Running these programs in a safe sandbox to ensure they can’t crash or harm the system.
+    - Being fast because the programs run directly inside the kernel.

+3. Simple Analogy: Imagine the Linux kernel is a busy post office:
+    - Every day, it processes letters (network packets, file reads, system events).
+    - If you wanted to filter out spam mail (e.g., suspicious packets), you'd normally need to rewrite the post office's internal processes (modify the kernel).
+    - But with eBPF, you can simply write a small "mailroom plugin" that works alongside the post office to filter spam as the letters pass through—without changing how the post office works.

+4. Example: Network Packet Filtering.
+Let’s say you want to block network packets coming from a suspicious IP address.
+    - Without eBPF:
+        - You might need to install complex tools or write custom firewall rules.
+        - Or, you’d need to modify the kernel, which is risky.
+    - With eBPF:
+        - You write a small eBPF program in C or a high-level language like Python (with libraries like bcc or libbpf).
+        - This program runs inside the kernel and checks every network packet:
+            - If the packet’s source IP matches the bad one, the program drops it.
+            - Otherwise, it lets the packet through.
+        - You load the eBPF program dynamically using tools like bpftool.
+### Cilium eBPF
 - First, i think you need to check Cilium is enable in hybrid mode or strict mode or not
 ```
 kubectl -n kube-system edit configmap cilium-config